Welcome to GIS Application Development

 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to a specific section.
-That being said, it is essential that you read the entire document as well as material covered in the Course Orientation.
+It is essential that you read the entire document.
 Together these serve the role of our course "contract."

 Course Overview: GEOG 489 - GIS Application Development

 This section is being offered to students around the globe through Penn State's World Campus.
 It is a "paced" course, which means that there is an established start and end date and that you will interact with other students throughout the course.
-The course materials consist of the ArcGIS Desktop software, Microsoft Visual Studio, and a required course website that contains the online lessons and communications tools, such as message boards and an e-mail system.
+The course materials consist of software mentioned earlier, and a required course website that contains the online lessons and a Learning Management System (Canvas) where communications, activities assessments will be accessed.

 The course is 10 weeks in length (plus a required "Orientation Week" preceding the start of the course).
-There is a total of five lessons, which vary in length from one to three weeks in length.
+There is a total of five lessons, which are each two weeks in length.
 (Additional information about topics to be covered and time frames can be found under the "Course Schedule" section of this syllabus.)

-As with other MGIS courses, you will want to check out the course message boards regularly.
+As with other MGIS courses, you will want to check out the course discussions regularly.
 That's where students and instructors share comments, pose questions, and suggest answers.
-I strongly encourage you to get in the habit of logging in to the course website every day to check in on the class.
-With only occasional exceptions, I usually check message boards six days a week.
+I strongly encourage you to get in the habit of logging into Canvas every day to check in on the class.
+With only occasional exceptions, I usually check discussions six days a week.
 You can be sure that I will read, but not necessarily respond to, every single message.

 What will be expected of you?

-Lessons should require 8-12 hours of work per week, depending on the speed at which you work.
-Included in the 8 hours to complete a lesson is time to complete projects and related activities.
+Lessons should require 20-30 hours of work per week, depending on the speed at which you work and your programming experience.
+Included in the time to complete a lesson is time to complete projects and related activities.
 You'll be glad to know that you don't have to show up for class at a certain time!
 All you need to do is complete each project and a quiz before the published deadline at the end of the week.

 My colleagues and I have worked hard to make this the most effective and convenient educational experience possible.
 How much and how well you learn is ultimately up to you.
 You will succeed if you are diligent about keeping up with the class schedule and if you take advantage of opportunities to communicate with me as well as with your fellow students.